 Freshwater Sharks Behavior/Compatibility

-Red tail and rainbow sharks become territorial, especially toward one another, and are best kept individually when they get older.
-Aquarium mates should be robust, and include active fish like giant danios, silver dollars, tinfoil barbs, medium sized non-aggressive cichlids, larger loaches and large gouramis.
+Red tail and rainbow sharks become territorial, especially toward one another and are best kept individually when they get older.
+Tank mates should be robust and include active fish like giant danios, silver dollars, tinfoil barbs, medium sized non-aggressive cichlids, larger loaches and large gouramis.
 They will patrol the entrance to their lair and chase intruders away.
-Thai flying foxes (Crossocheilus spp.) are more peaceful and can be kept with community fish that are similar in size.
+Thai flying foxes (Crossocheilus spp.) and bala sharks (Balantiocheilos melanopterus) are more peaceful and can be kept with community fish that are similar in size.
 Thai flying foxes make excellent scavengers and are useful for controlling string or hair algae.
 Always consult an aquarium expert before adding any new fish to your aquarium.

 What Do Freshwater Sharks Eat?

-You can tell a lot about a fish’s diet by looking at their mouth parts.
-Sharks with sucker-type mouths typically rasp algae off rocks and submerged wood, and also feed on plants.
+You can tell a lot about a fish’s diet by looking at its mouth parts.
+Sharks with sucker-type mouths typically rasp algae off rocks and submerged wood, and feed on plants, as well.
 Other foods include aquatic invertebrates, worms and small fish.
 Iridescent and Colombian sharks, with their wide cavernous mouths, are predatory and will not hesitate to eat small fish and/or shrimp.
 Most sharks are omnivorous in captivity and will thrive on a varied diet that includes Aqueon Tropical Flakes, Color Flakes, Spirulina Flakes, Tropical Granules, Algae Rounds, Bottom Feeder Tablets and Shrimp Pellets.
 Frozen and live foods can also be fed as treats to improve growth and color.
-For best results, rotate your fishes’ diet daily and feed only what they can consume in 2 to 3 minutes, once or twice a day.
+For best results, rotate your fish’s diet daily and feed only what they can consume in 2 to 3 minutes, once or twice a day.